-The original plan of the Sabbath contemplated its perpetual observance as long as God, the creator, and created man should exist.
+The original plan of the Sabbath contemplated its perpetual observance as long as the Creator and created man should exist.
 It does not point forward to redemption.
+It was instituted in Eden before redemption was promised.
 It looks back to creation.
-It was made for man before the fall; but, in consequence of the fall, it is of tenfold more importance to him throughout the entire period of his fallen condition.
+It was made for man before the fall.
 And it will exist during man's future life upon the new earth, in all its original significance and glory.
 We have seen the Sabbath based upon the great facts of the creation in six days, Jehovah's rest upon the seventh day, and his sanctifying and blessing the day of his rest.
 As long as these continue to be facts, so long will the Sabbath continue.
 Redemption does not propose the creation of a new world as the inheritance of the redeemed.
 "Behold I make all things new," says the Redeemer.
-This world, redeemed from the curse and all its results, will be the eternal possession of the righteous.
+He does not say I will make all new things.
+This world redeemed from the curse and all its results, will be the eternal possession of the righteous.
 And notwithstanding the work of redemption, the great facts connected with the creation week will ever be vividly impressed upon the immortal minds of the redeemed.
 Thus saith the prophet: "For as the new heavens and the new earth which I will make shall remain before me, saith the Lord, so shall your seed and your name remain.
 And it shall come to pass, that from one new moon to another, and from one Sabbath to another, shall all flesh come to worship before me, saith the Lord."
 Isa.
 66:22,23.
-There is no point of time in the past when all flesh have come to worship before the

-God of Heaven on the Sabbath; and this can never be while the wheat and tares, the children of the kingdom and the children of the wicked one, grow together; and these will not be separated until the harvest, which is the end of the world.
-This unity in reference to the memorial of the great God will be seen only in the immortal state, when from one Sabbath to another, and from one new moon to another, all flesh shall come to worship before the Lord.
-"What! the moon in Heaven?"
-No, not in such a Heaven as that of which the poet sings,
+There is no point of time in the past when all flesh have come to worship before the God of Heaven on the Sabbath; and this can never be while the wheat and tares, the children of the kingdom and the children of the wicked one, grow together; and these will not be separated until the harvest, which is the end of the world.
+This universal observance of the memorial of the great God will be seen only in the immortal state, when from one Sabbath to another, and from one new moon to another, all flesh shall come to worship before the Lord.
+"What! the moon in heaven?" no, not in such a heaven as that of which the poet sings, p.
+7, Para.
+2, [GM].

-"Beyond the bounds of time and space, Look forward to that heavenly place, The saint's secure abode."
+"Beyond the bounds of time and space, Look forward to that heavenly place, The saints' secure abode." p.
+9, Para.
+1, [GM].